 Apr 25, 2014|

-Most of travellers know Colombia for the capital of Bogota.
+Most travelers know Colombia for the capital of Bogota.
 Some watched famous TV shows about Medellin drug cartels or heard about colonial Cartagena.
-Few realise there is almost a paradise experience accessible just two-hour drive along the coast from Cartagena.
+Few realize there is almost a paradise experience accessible just a two-hour drive along the coast from Cartagena.
 A calm ride along the highway with sea and mountain views is a very pleasant experience.
 You can also reach Tayrona National Park, Colombia flying into Santa Marta airport which is approximately 30 min by car from the park entrance.
 The park belongs to the Colombian Department of Magdalena.

 Tayrona rewards travelers with a variety of beaches, pockmarked with elephantine boulders, and a general feeling that dinosaurs still roam just beyond that far stand of trees.
 Indeed, what makes Tayrona unique is a combination of coastal mountains, cloud forest, and crystal clear Caribbean.
 In fact, the Sierra Nevada de Santa Marta mountains are the world’s highest coastal mountain range.
 The proximity of the mountains gives the beaches an intimate feel and remarkable postcard like landscape.
 And all those coconut palms provide plenty of shade and nice background for a perfect photo.

 Another reason why it’s so special is that there is a coral reef in Tayrona Park with over 110 coral species.
 That is a great experience for all adventure tours lovers that would love to try some snorkelling in those crystal waters.